Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 According to Responsibility.org, in 26 states and D.C., under-21 alcohol-impaired driving fatalities per 100,000 population were at or below the national average of 1.2 deaths per 100,000 population.

-Montana has the highest teenage drunk-driving fatality rate in the country with an average is 3 deaths per 100,000 population.
+Montana has the highest teenage drunk-driving fatality rate in the country, with an average of 3 deaths per 100,000 population.

 EMS Response Time